aws-samples/aws-modernization-with-pulumi/content/40_lambda_microservices_ts/40_container_thumbnailer/30_aws_infra.md

 aws s3 cp ./sample/cat.mp4 s3://$(pulumi stack output bucketName)/cat_00-01.mp4
 ```

-You should see the file get upload to s3:
+You should see the file get uploaded to s3:

 ```
 upload: sample/cat.mp4 to s3://thumbnailer-f91a64e/cat_00-01.mp4